 Many different excuses are being used today to give approval to the use of unnatural sexual acts within the Sacrament of holy Matrimony.
 And whether I present the teachings of Saint Augustine and Saint Aquinas (See this article), or of present-day theologians (same article), or the answers given by Saint Alphonsus, I know that some readers will use the flimsiest excuses to dismiss whatever is said, no matter how compelling.
 But if anyone offers them a way to justify this type of sin, no matter how ridiculous, they adopt it as if it were dogma.

 The first principle of ethics is a sincere conscience, which seeks moral truth with severe intellectual honesty.
-In most discussion on sexual ethics in general and marital ethics in particular, the persons arguing for the approval of illicit acts lack this sincerity.
+In most discussions on sexual ethics in general and marital ethics in particular, the persons arguing for the approval of illicit acts lack this sincerity.
 I suppose that many of these promoters of unnatural sexual acts are themselves committing unnatural sexual acts in their marriages.
 That is why they seek a theological rationalization for their sins, and why they try so hard to convince others to commit the same sins (to make the behavior seem acceptable).
 And it is true, but very sad to say, that no theological argument carries any weight with them.
 They do not accept correction for their sins -- neither from the Saints, nor from the Magisterium, nor from Sacred Scripture.

 Teachers will have the stricter judgment (cf. James 3:1).

 If a married couple unfortunately commit these types of gravely immoral acts, they are responsible before God for their private sins.
 But when Catholics go online to loudly and repeatedly promote the use of gravely immoral sexual acts within marriage, thereby influencing many marriages (not just their own marriage), the harm is multiplied many times over, and so is the culpability.
-It is a much graver sin to influence many person to sin mortally, than to commit a single mortal sin yourself.
+It is a much graver sin to influence many persons to sin mortally, than to commit a single mortal sin yourself.
 If you sin yourself, you might repent and go to Confession.
 But if you cause others to sin gravely, and you later repent, how will you undo the damage to those souls?

 These false teachers who use the internet to convince many Catholics to sin gravely against the Sacrament of Marriage and against their own bodies will be severely punished by God.